 - Deep Blues

-In the Tulips and Turnips image we can see a greenish background that could represent leaves.
+In the Tulips and Turnips image we can see a greenish background with veins that could represent leaves.

 The 3 Sacred Concerts

 In the last decade of his life, Ellington wrote three Sacred Concerts, which he called “the most important thing I have ever done”.
 The critic Gary Giddins characterized these concerts as Ellington bringing the Cotton Club revue to the church.